getnymba/mycobot-motion-planning/README.md

 <!-- This is the mycobot motion planning package written by Nyambayar D.([getnymba@gmail.com]()) -->

-* Make sure that `Atom` is flashed into the top Atom and `Transponder` or `minirobot` is flashed into the base Basic .The tool download address: [https://github.com/elephantrobotics/myCobot/tree/main/Software](https://github.com/elephantrobotics/myCobot/tree/main/Software)
+* Make sure that `Atom` is flashed into the top Atom and `Transponder` is flashed into the base Basic.
 * Supported ROS versions:
    * Ubuntu 16.04 / ROS Kinetic
    * Ubuntu 18.04 / ROS Melodic